agnopm/ports/README.md

 ## OS's packages

-Preference will *always* be granted to the package available in the OS's built-in package manager.
+Depending on the kind of package, preference may be granted to the OS's or to `agnopm`'s package.

-Unless the differences are big enough for them to be two different packages, the `agnopm` port will be deleted if the OS's package manager offers the same package.
+For example, with libraries it is generally preferred to use the OS's version, because a new library version overriding the default OS's version may break some or many applications.
+This of course is not something to worry about if the port offers a library not made available by the OS's package manager.

-In the case that they are different enough, the `agnopm` port's binaries have to be renamed so as to not conflict with the OS's binaries.
+But for applications, binaries, that sort of thing, one may prefer to use `agnopm`'s packages as they are more up-to-date, especially if one is using a stable OS, e.g. Debian or OpenBSD, whose's applications only change after the upgrade or very very slowly (unless one is following a more up-to-date branch).

 ## Pkgfile format